ViktorKugay/viktor-ku-blog/posts/query-string.md

 The query component contains non-hierarchical data.
 It means that any data within query string is optional and doesn't specify path to resource.

-`https://example.ru` and `https://example.ru?name=viktor` both identify the same resource.

-## Query String standartization
+## Query String specifications

 Query String is part of the URI syntax.
 The first URI specification [rfc1630](https://tools.ietf.org/html/rfc1630) was created in 1994 by Network Working Group with [T. Berners-Lee](https://en.wikipedia.org/wiki/Tim_Berners-Lee) and were extended URNs syntax in 1997.
-This specification were revised and expanded by the IETF over time. [rfc2986](https://tools.ietf.org/html/rfc3986) is one of the most relevant and widely known standard today. [rfc2986](https://tools.ietf.org/html/rfc3986) was created at January 2005.
+This specification were revised and expanded by the IETF over time. [rfc2986](https://tools.ietf.org/html/rfc3986) is one of the most relevant and widely known standard. [rfc2986](https://tools.ietf.org/html/rfc3986) was created at January 2005.
 Specification was extended by:

 - [Representing IPv6 Zone Identifiers in Address Literals and Uniform Resource Identifiers](https://tools.ietf.org/html/rfc6874)